mate-academy/sql_countrybase/README.md

 8. Create a query that would select the IDs of the countries with missing sources:

     ```postgresql
-    SELECT id FROM public.countries WHERE source ISNULL
+    SELECT id FROM public.countries WHERE source IS NULL
     ```

 9. Create a query that would return the area, population, and population density (a computed column aliased `density`) of every country that has a source.

     ```postgresql
-    SELECT area, population, (population / area) as density FROM public.countries WHERE source NOTNULL
+    SELECT area, population, (population / area) as density FROM public.countries WHERE source NOT NULL
     ```

 10. Create a query that would return the list of all sources, without repetition:

     ```postgresql
-    SELECT DISTINCT source FROM public.countries WHERE TRUE
+    SELECT DISTINCT source FROM public.countries
     ```

 11. Create a query that would select the countries whose source is official (starting with `Official`) or the area is below 1,000,000 km<sup>2</sup>: